Menu

 Clay

 This type of soil will be claggy and clumpy in appearance and when you come to dig it over.
-It’s offers poor drainage too.
+It offers poor drainage too.
 Plants which do well in clay soil include evergreens, asters, shrubs and some vegetables.
+If you have clay soil, you can read our blog on how to improve clay soil here.

 Sandy